hernanver/hv-casestudy/README.md

 The primary goal of this step is to prepare the question-answer data for subsequent stages, where semantic similarity measures will be used to find the most relevant answers based on a user's query.
 By converting text to embeddings, we enable a machine-understandable format that facilitates comparing the semantic similarity between the user's question and the stored questions.

-Usage

-To use this script, ensure you have a CSV file formatted with question and answer pairs, separated by semicolons.
-Set up your OpenAI API key, and run the script.
-The output will be a JSON file ready for further processing in the next steps of the project.

 <<STEP02: Continuous Conversation and CSV Logging>>

 This step enhances the interaction with the AI by engaging in a continuous conversation where each question from the user and the corresponding answer from the AI are dynamically processed and responded to in real-time.
-The key addition is the capability to log each conversation to a CSV file, enabling a persistent record of interactions.
-This step is crucial for analyzing conversation patterns, improving response quality, and auditing interactions.

 Key Features

 Dynamic Embedding Generation: For each user question, the script generates semantic embeddings using the GPT model.
-This facilitates identifying the most semantically similar questions from a preloaded dataset, ensuring the AI's response is contextually relevant.
+This facilitates identifying the most semantically similar questions from the preloaded dataset, ensuring the AI's response is contextually relevant.
-Continuous Conversation Flow: Unlike a one-off Q&A, this step maintains a running dialogue, allowing for a more natural and engaging user experience.
-The script listens for user input, processes it, and continues the conversation without interruption until manually stopped.

 CSV Logging: Each conversation is uniquely identified and logged into a CSV file with the format ConvID--Question--Answer--TokensUsed.
 This logging includes the conversation ID, user's question, AI's response, and the number of tokens used for each interaction, providing a comprehensive record of the dialogue.

 Implementation Details

 Upon each execution, the script initializes a new conversation session, identified by a unique ConvID based on the current timestamp.
 User questions are converted into embeddings and compared against a dataset of question-answer pairs to find the most similar questions, which inform the AI's responses.
-Responses are generated using OpenAI's GPT model, selected for its semantic comprehension and generation capabilities.
+Responses are generated using OpenAI's GPT 3.5 model.
-The conversation, including the system's prompts, user's questions, and AI's answers, along with the tokens used for generating responses, are logged into a CSV file.
-This file serves as a historical record of interactions, useful for analysis and model refinement.
 The script runs in a loop, continuously accepting user input and generating responses until manually terminated, facilitating an uninterrupted conversation flow.
-Usage

-Ensure your OpenAI API key is correctly set up and the necessary Python packages are installed.
-Load your dataset of question-answer pairs into the script.
-This dataset is used to generate contextually relevant AI responses.
-Run the script.
-It will automatically start a new conversation session, listen for user input, generate responses, and log the conversation to a CSV file.
-Interact with the script through the terminal by inputting questions and receiving AI-generated answers in real-time.
-To end the conversation, simply interrupt the script execution (e.g., Ctrl+C).